 The attackers are reusing compromised infrastructure and victims’ account credentials to host phishing pages and gain more victims, as briefly reported last year.
 The kit, which is available for sale, can validate the credentials’ details and accuracy once the victim interacts with the embedded link.

-Related to this, during examination of underground activities we identified several advertisements by cybercriminals selling account credentials of CEOs, chief financial officers (CFOs), and finance department members, among others.
+Related to this, during examination of underground activities we identified several advertisements by cybercriminals selling account credentials of CEOs, chief financial officers (CFOs), and finance department members, amongst others.
 Those posts were seen in multiple English- and Russian-speaking forums, including an underground forum that seemingly matched with another user’s advertisement.
 Notably, all posts on the Russian-speaking forums were done in English and using recently registered accounts.
 We observed these users offering compromised MS Office 365 account credentials and the employees’ respective company positions.

 The campaign orchestrators used the same phishing kit during the campaigns.
 We observed that some of the sites that hosted the phishing kit were not configured properly.
 This exposed content of the directory, allowing the download of the phishing kit and associated log files without authentication.
 This also allowed us to get additional insights on the campaign and find evidence for potential attribution of the kits in their different deployment locations.

 This discovery led us to believe that the kit developer’s previous projects served as precursor features that contributed to the Office 365 phishing kit versions subsequently sold in the underground.
-However, as we further examined the developer’s profile, we found odd behaviors that may warrant further technical and legal investigation.
+However, as we further examined the developer’s profile, we found odd behaviours that may warrant further technical and legal investigation.

 Emailing using third-party RDP